Senckenberg-DCBiodivIT/FAIR-workflow-platform-cordra-schema/README.md

 # Corda Data Schema for Crop wild relatives

-Corda types and hooks for crop wild relatives.
+Corda types and hooks for the FAIR workflow platform.

-The model closely resembles the RO-Crate data schema.
+The data model closely resembles the RO-Crate data schema.
-All digital objects are intendend to also represent valid JSON-LD objects, and therefore provide their own @context.
+All digital objects are intended to also represent valid JSON-LD objects, and therefore provide their own JSON-LD @context.

 ## Schema